HERE'S WHAT HAPPENED

 PIN THIS POST:

-I know that you're always looking for a way to stand out from the crowd, actor friend, and special skills are a great way to do that.
+I know that you're always looking for a way to stand out from the crowd, Actor Boss, and special skills are a great way to do that.

 It's ok to have one fun thing, such as karaoke queen, as long as you can actually follow through on it.
 However, do not list anything that you can't perform in front of a camera such as fashion or travel.